joshuadavidthomas/mcp-django/README.md

 - `django_shell` - Execute Python code in a persistent Django shell session
 - `django_reset` - Reset the session, clearing all variables and imports

-Imports and variables persist between calls within the shell tool, so the AI can work iteratively - exploring your models, testing queries, debugging issues.
+Imports and variables persist between calls within the shell tool, so the LLM can work iteratively - exploring your models, testing queries, debugging issues.

 ## Development